 In the essay, I prefaced the idea by explaining a foundational notion in chassidic thought, and wrote that before the giving of the Torah at Mount Sinai, the physical and spiritual “realms had been separated from each other and not connected.”
-To this sentence, the Rebbe inserted the adverb “perfectly" -- "had not been perfectly connected."
-He had further elaborated the idea in the sichah that the mitzvot performed by the Patriarchs and Matriarchs who lived in the pre-Sinaitic era helped prepare the way for the stronger, more perfect connection that would occur later, but their mitzvot could not effect the physical world as strongly as those we perform after the giving of the Torah.
+To this sentence, the Rebbe inserted the adverb “perfectly”—“had not been perfectly connected.”
+The Rebbe discussed the quality of binah to bring what is actual out of what is potentialHe had further elaborated the idea in the sichah that the mitzvot performed by the patriarchs and matriarchs, who lived in the pre-Sinaitic era, helped prepare the way for the stronger, more perfect connection that would occur later, but their mitzvot could not affect the physical world as strongly as those we perform after the giving of the Torah.

-The Rebbe points out that the reason why this great reward is given to all Jewish women in all times, till the coming of the Messiah and after (and not just to the women of that one generation [who left Egypt and contended with the Golden Calf]) is because the power to withstand such a great test which even the men could not endure comes from an innate superior trait that all Jewish women in all ages possess.
+The Rebbe points out that the reason why this great reward is given to all Jewish women in all times, till the coming of the Messiah and after (and not just to the women of that one generation [who left Egypt and contended with the golden calf]) is because the power to withstand such a great test which even the men could not endure comes from an innate superior trait that all Jewish women in all ages possess.

 In the original version, I myself had twice underlined the word “all” in the first line, but not in the last part of the sentence where this adjective is used again.
-Here, however, the Rebbe intensified my generalization by underlining once again the last two uses of the word “all": all Jewish women in all ages.
-And then once more again later on in the essay, where I summed up and wrote, “Every Jewish woman, in every time and every place, has inherited the special powers of the matriarchs,” he underlined the first word "Every.”
+Here, however, the Rebbe intensified my generalization by underlining once again the last two uses of the word “all”: “all Jewish women in all ages.”
+And then once more again later on in the essay, where I summed up and wrote, “Every Jewish woman, in every time and every place, has inherited the special powers of the matriarchs,” he underlined the first word, “Every.”

 “There Must Also Be A Girl In The Picture”

-One of the older chassidim on the staff balked and wondered if it was “modest and chassidish for boys and girls to be on the same cover.”
+One of the older chassidim on the staff balked, and wondered if it was “modest and chassidish for boys and girls to be on the same cover.”
 The younger members of the staff argued that since it was a magazine for both boys and girls, it was indeed appropriate.
 To resolve the dispute, the cover was sent to the Rebbe for his instructions on the matter.
 The Rebbe, however, did not instruct the staff to remove the girls from the cover.

 blowing bubbles in which were images of the mitzvot of Purim (figure 2).
-Again objections were raised that such an image of a boy and girl playing together in proximity was against chassidic ethics; the previous cover had had the boys and girls separated in row, but now the boy and girl were next to each other!
+Again, objections were raised that such an image of a boy and girl playing together in proximity was against chassidic ethics; the previous cover had had the boys and girls separated in rows, but now the boy and girl were next to each other!
 The cover was again sent to the Rebbe, who simply returned it with a check indicating it was fine to print.

 .
-The angle of the drawing and size of boy’s head and the album left no room for an image of a girl as well.
-Since the other two covers had been sent in, this cover was also sent to the Rebbe for approval and the answer came back:
+The angle of the drawing and the size of boy’s head and the album left no room for an image of a girl as well.
+Since the other two covers had been sent in, this cover was also sent to the Rebbe for approval, and the answer came back:

 The artist redrew and redesigned the cover to add the head of a girl on the left side and the boy on the right side (figure 3), and by then a custom had been established to send the covers in to the Rebbe for all the issues.

-I conclude with these stories since I think this directive, "there must also be a girl in the picture" summarizes what I have been saying throughout.
-On the broadest theological-metaphysical level, the emergence of the aspect of the “feminine,” of malchut, was also the deepest question of Redemption.
+I conclude with these stories since I think this directive, “There must also be a girl in the picture,” summarizes what I have been saying throughout.
+On the broadest theological-metaphysical level, the emergence of the aspect of the “feminine,” of malchut, was also the deepest question of redemption.
 And the Rebbe connected the most abstract speculations and concepts in kabbalah and chassidism to the most practical and detailed endeavors in daily life.